dtlac/dtlac.github.io/_pages/about.md

-permalink	excerpt	author_profile	redirect_from
+---
-/
+permalink: /
-About me
+title: "About me"
-true
+author_profile: true
+redirect_from:
-/about/
+  - /about/
-/about.html
+  - /about.html
+---
 > *“It’s not the years in your life that count; it’s the life in your years”*
 > <p align="right">- Abraham Lincoln.</p>